gogodick/gogodick.github.io/_posts/2019-04-09-VPP-Load-Balancer.md

 # 4. lb
 ## 4.1.
 Introduction
-This is not a node, and it registers load balancer plugin.
+This module is not a node, and it registers load balancer plugin.

 ## 4.2.
 Interface
 Initial function is lb_init()

+# 5. node

+# 6. util

+## 6.1.
+Introduction
+This module is not a node.